dustinpfister/blog_posts/_posts/threejs-examples-many-object-tweening.md

 layout: post
 categories: three.js
 id: 1002
-updated: 2022-08-26 14:22:16
+updated: 2022-08-26 14:28:21
-version: 1.6
+version: 1.7
 ---

-Not to long ago I made a threejs example about a function that will update the values of one position attribute of a buffer geometry as a lerp between one geometry and another.
+Not to long ago I made a [threejs example](/2021/02/19/threejs-examples/) about a function that will [update the values of one position attribute of a buffer geometry as a lerp](/2022/07/01/threejs-examples-lerp-geo/) between one geometry and another.
 However what if I am doing just that, but all of a sudden I need to stop, and then start lerping to yet another geometry?
 In other words a kind of many object tween between more than one state of similar geometries.
 I wanted to make my own kind of system for this sort of thing then that works by using a function similar to my lerp geometry function, but using it to lerp not just once, but a few times, and create a mean between all of the results.
 This mean between several lerps of geometries will then be what is used to update the geometry of a single mesh object.
 In this post I will then be writing about the current state of the source code of what I have together thus far for this system.

 <!-- more -->

 ## The tween many threejs example and what to be aware of first

 This is a post in which I am writing a thing or two about this javaScript module that I made along with a few quick demos of it while I am at it.
-This module works on top of the library known as threejs, as well as some additional assets such as the DAE file loader, as well as a DAE file that contains the geometries that I want to use with this module.
+This module works on top of the [library known as threejs](https://threejs.org/docs/index.html#manual/introduction/Creating-a-scene), as well as some additional assets such as the DAE file loader, as well as a DAE file that contains the geometries that I want to use with this module.
 This is not a post for people that are new to threejs then, as well as client side javaScript as well for that matter.
 I will not be getting into every little detail that you should know before hand here of course.
 However as usual I often start my posts with a new sections that outline some things that you might want to read up more on before continuing to read the rest of this post.

 ### Read or refresh on the BufferGeometry class.

 The main thing about this javaScript module is making a way to go about updating attributes of a buffer geometry instance such as the position property.
 If you do not know what the position property of a buffer geometry instance is you might want to read up more on that topic.
 While you are at it you might want to read up more on the other core attributes such as the normal attribute and the uv attribute as well.
 There is a whole lot to be ware of when it comes to the buffer geometry class in general.

+### Check out the DAE file loader

+I this module I have a load method and the load method depeds on one additonal extreal file beyod that of just threejs.
+This addtonal file is the DAE file loader that can be found in the examples folder of the threejs reposaptory on github.
+It might be a good idea to look into this loader in general more if you ahve not done so before hand.
+I tend to like the DAE file format when it comes to loading exterial assets into a threejs project.
+However there are also, may other options, incldiig optiosn that are built into threejs itself, such is the case with the buffer geometry loader.

 ### source code, and other assets are on Github